-The nominee must have contributed to an achievement that fulfills at least one of the following criteria:
+The nominee must have contributed to an achievement that fulfils at least one of the following criteria:

-- The nominee is innovative and uses innovative methods to create multilateral cooperation in the High North
+- The nominee is innovative and uses innovative methods to advance cooperation in the High North

-- The nominee contributes significantly to the promotion of the High North, nationally as well as internationally
+- The nominee contributes significantly to strengthening collaboration in the High North.